YungSwalay/www.isabellewyse.rocks/README.md

 # www.isabellewyse.rocks
 Merry Christmas Isabelle!

-## So what did Uncle Charlie give me for Chistmas this year?
+## So what did Uncle Charlie actually get me for Chistmas this year?
 A domain name is a way for other people to easily get things that you've made from places that you put them.
 It's (kind of) like an address for your webpage!